dan-v/rattlesnakeos-stack/README.md

     ```

 ## Customizations
-### How do I customize builds?
 It is possible to customize OS builds to your liking by specifying a custom config repo with the config option `custom-config-repo = "https://github.com/yourrepo/name"`.
 This git repo needs to adhere to a specific format that will be covered below.

 <b>IMPORTANT: using any Git repo here that is not in your control is a security risk, as you are giving control of your build process to the owner of the repo.
 They could steal your signing keys, inject malicious code, etc.</b>

 ### Custom Config Repo format
 The custom config git repo needs to be laid out in a specific format to work with the build process.
+An example repo can be found here: https://github.com/RattlesnakeOS/example-custom-config-repo.
 The directory structure looks like this:
 ```
 hooks/
 local_manifests/